“That’s a lengthy list.”

 And yet, if it meant nothing, he still mulled over it like it’d been a heartfelt confession.

 “Oh.”
 Akutagawa scowled a little.
-“Then what was it for?”
+“Then whatever was it for?”

 Blood rushed to Kunikida’s cheeks, and he forced himself to turn away.
 “Dunno.
 Uh, we can still talk about it, though.”